codize-app/odoo_barcode/README.md

 # Odoo Barcode

 App for scan barcode with mobile and send it to Odoo Server, Android and iOS.
-Develop by [Moldeo Interactive](https://www.moldeointeractive.com.ar).
+Develop by [Codize](https://www.codize.ar).

-Develop with Angular and Cordova.
+Develop with Angular and Capacitor.

 Developer: Ignacio Buioli

 ## Devices Testing

+* LG LM-X540HM - Android 10
 * Huawei SCL-L03 - Android 5.1.1

 ## Development server